messense/dav-server-rs/README.md

   implement reading/writing "DAV properties"
 - you can supply a "locksystem" that handles the webdav locks

+Currently passes the "basic", "copymove", "props", "locks" and "http" checks of the Webdav Litmus Test testsuite.
+That's all of the base RFC4918 webdav specification.

+The litmus test suite also has tests for RFC3744 "acl" and "principal", RFC5842 "bind", and RFC3253 "versioning".
+Those we do not support right now.

 Included are two filesystems:
 - localfs: serves a directory on the local filesystem
 - memfs: ephemeral in-memory filesystem. supports DAV properties.